Sandeep-Vigneshwar/Sandeep-Vigneshwar/README.md

 ### 🌟 **About Me**
 - 🌱 Diving into **Java**, **Machine Learning**, and **Cloud Computing**.
-- 🌟 **GATE Aspirant**, mastering CS fundamentals one topic at a time.
+- 🌟 **GATE Aspirant**, mastering CS fundamentals and DSA one topic at a time.
 - 🤝 Love collaborating and brainstorming ideas for impactful projects.

 ---